ant-louis/big-data-platform/assignment-3-784915/reports/Assignment-3-Report.md

 Note that the given dataset was split into different smaller datasets, each leveraging data about a given station (split according to the station_id).

 This dataset was chosen for multiple reasons.
-First of all, it is simple, clean and easy-to-use, and its size is reasonable.
-Then, it is a perfect fit for streaming analytics applications.
+First of all, it is simple, clean and easy-to-use, and its size is reasonable (25.2 MB).
+Then, it is a good fit for streaming analytics.
 Indeed, in each dataset, each row represents a certain data event recorded at a given time (*event_time* represents the timestamp of the data event).
 Moreover, these data came from sensors that lend themselves well to analytics with near-realtime ingestion being really suitable to sensors.

 #### Analytics
-Now, let's give some example of analytics that could be performed in our application.
+Now, let's give some example of analytics that could be performed with our dataset.

 **(i) Streaming analytics which analyzes streaming data from the customer**
-- Analyzing the frequency of alarms: how often has a given alarm been activated in a given station?
+- Analyzing the frequency of alarms activations in a given station for each sensor.
+This could help detect which machine in the station might be defective when a high frequency is noticed.
-- Analyzing the number of times the threshold of a given sensor has been exceeded: how often has the the threshold of a given sensor been exceeded in a given station?
+- Checking if an alarm has been set.
+This simple but nevertheless practical analytics could for example notify the consumer with a warning.
-- Analyzing the frequency of the data points for a given sensor: at which frequency are the data points of a given sensor registered in a given station?
+- Analyzing the frequency of incoming data points for each sensor in a given station.
+This would be useful for detecting missing values due to a time out of the sensor.
-- Analyzing the consistency of the data points: how stable are the values of a given sensor in a given station, are there outliers?
-- Analyzing interesting values of a given sensor: what is the current maximum/minimum/mean value of a given sensor for the stream?
+- Keeping track of interesting values related to each sensor such as the (online) maximum/minimum/mean value of each sensor in a given station.
+- Analyzing the consistency of the data points.
+This feature would obviously be useful to detect outliers in the incoming data and removing noise.
+Notice that it either requires a sufficiently large window or comparison could be made with the currently tracked mean value for example.
 - ...

 **(ii) Batch analytics which analyzes historical results outputted by the streaming analytics**
-- Analyzing among all stations which types of alarm have been the most activated.
+- Analyzing among all stations which types of alarm have been the most activated during a given period of time.
 - Analyzing which stations have the bigger number of alarm activations for a given sensor.
+- Analyzing in a given station which sensors activate the most the alarms.
-- Analyzing among all stations which sensor exceeds the most its threshold.
+- Analyzing for a given alarm in a given station at which moments of the day it is the most activated.
 - ...

-In brief, streaming analytics is about getting statistics about data analyzed in a given window (frequency, mean, max) for individual stations.
-On the other hand, batch analytics will analyze these statistics by plotting for example histograms and graphs.
+In brief, streaming analytics can be very useful for reliability analysis and anomaly detection, while batch analytics can further analyze the outputted statistics by plotting detailed histograms and graphs.

 ## 2. Discussion about streaming analytics

 **(i) Should the analytics handle keyed or non-keyed data streams for the customer data?**
-* In the case of non-keyed streams, all elements in the stream will be processed together and the user-defined function will have access to all elements in a stream.
-In our case, one can consider that each consumer represents a given station (defined by the station_id) and data has in a sense already been partitioned by this station_id (see Deployment report).
-Thus, non-keyed streams would be suitable for our application.
-However, the downside of this stream type is that it gives no parallelism and only one machine in the cluster will be able to execute our code.
-Hence, we will use keyed streams that are explained just below.

-* In the case of a keyed stream, the stream can be partioned into multiple independent streams by a key.
-For example, our platform could receive data coming from one particular consumer (defined by his *station_id*) but could further be partitioned (for example with the *datapoint_id* or the *alarm_id*).
-That way, when a window will be processed in a keyed stream, the user-defined function will only have access to items with the same key, hence performing analytics on all elements of a specific key which could allow us to perform more specific computations than when using non-keyed streams.
-Another advantage of working with keyed streams is that it allows to parallelize work.
-Finally, the windows could be set specifically for each keyed stream which is really interesting as discussed in Question 3 as, if we decide to group the stream by *sensor_id*, time window would be more suitable for a sensor with a very high emission frequency but a sized window would be a better match for a sensor only emitting a few data points every hour for e.g.
+In the case of non-keyed streams, all elements in the stream are processed together and the user-defined function has access to all elements in a stream.
+At the opposite, in the case of a keyed stream, the stream can be partioned into multiple independent streams by a key.
+That way, when a window is processed in a keyed stream,the user-defined function only has access to items with the same key.
+In our case, where each station is equipped with multiple sensors linked to a certain number of alarms, keyed streams seem to be more suitable.
+Indeed, partitioning the stream according to the *datapoint_id* or *alarm_id* would allow us to gain in accuracy and flexibility in our analytics.
+We could then adapt the different analytics and window sizes (discussed in Question 3) in each stream in function of the characteristics of the given sensors or alarms, which makes more sense.
+Another advantage of working with keyed streams is that it allows to parallelize work, which is not possible for non-keyed streams where only one machine in the cluster will be able to execute our code.

 **(ii) Which types of delivery guarantees should be suitable?**